DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/breonna.md

 I made it by finding a heart to copy.
 Then I sized my pixel blocks.

-Finding the right color.
+One challenge I faced was finding the right color.

-It was really fun to do.
+One thing I'd like to tell someone else about this project is that it was really fun to do.